Pyoter33/Basics-of-Neural-Networks-based-on-fashion-mnist/README.md

 ### Creating models
 #### Neural networks
 Neural network is a layered representation of data vaguely inspired by the biological neural networks that constitute animal brains.
 Each layer consists of nodes called neurons.
 The nodes are connected with each other with edges.
 Edges typically have weights, which can be adjusted in the training process.
 Each layer also has a bias – an extra neuron that has no connections and holds a single numeric value.
-Every neural network has an input layer, output layer and a number of hidden layers.
+Every neural network has an input layer, output layer and can have a number of hidden layers.
 The input layer is the layer that initial data is passed to.
 It is the first layer in every neural network.
 The output layer is the layer that we will retrieve our results from.
 All the other layers in the neural network are called hidden layers.
 The name ‘hidden’ represents the fact that their data cannot be observed like in case of output and input layers.
 The neurons at each layer are used to pass and transform data.
 The data at each subsequent neuron is defined by a weighted sum  with added bias.

 ![equasion](https://user-images.githubusercontent.com/84713157/121813663-5553f800-cc6d-11eb-995b-55b6e60958ed.png)